 More Info

-The fact is that for many lower-level hill walking adventures outside of the harshest winter months you don’t need a pair of big winter walking boots.
+The fact is that for many lower-level hill walking adventures, treks and city break-style rambles you don’t need (or want) a pair of big winter walking boots.
 Often a pair of the best lightweight walking boots are more than adequate, as well as being more comfortable to wear on longer days, and very often cheaper.
-Here we test 15 of the best…
+Here we test 16 of the best…

 best lightweight walking boots